-The school has closed to all pupils except those of Key Workers.
-We will do all we can to support children's learning during this difficult time.
+Our school has now readmitted children from our Nursery, Reception, years One, Five and Six.
+We will continue to do all we can to support all children's learning during this difficult time, whether in school or learning from home.
 Please see the year group pages for your child, to access material that teachers will be making available.
 In years 1-6, any home learning you wish to share with your child's teacher should be shared via Class Dojo.
 In years N (nursery) and R (reception), please share any home learning through Tapestry.

 Choose your year group page to find lots of suggestions for things you can do each day while we are learning from home.